Panguraptor: Classification

 You et al. performed a phylogenetic analysis and found Panguraptor to be a coelophysid coelophysoid, in a clade with Coelophysis bauri, Coelophysis rhodesiensis, and Camposaurus but not "Megapnosaurus" kayentakatae.
 Panguraptor was placed in this clade due to having a very acute angle between the horizontal and ascending processes of the maxilla, a blind pocket within the antorbital fossa, a short lateral lamina of the lacrimal, and the ascending process of the jugal making an angle less than 75 degrees with its longitudinal axis.
 Per this analysis, Panguraptor would be the first coelophysoid known from Asia.
 It is also the second definite theropod genus known from the Lufeng Formation, after Sinosaurus.
 Other small coelophysoid specimens such as FMNH CUP 2089 (some forelimb bones) and FMNH CUP 2090 (some hindlimb bones) recovered from the Lufeng formation may belong to this species, although they have been provisionally referred to "Megapnosaurus" kayetakatae until further analysis.
+The phylogenetic analysis of Martínez and Apaldetti in 2017 added Panguraptor, with it being recovered as a member of Coelophysidae.

+The recovery of Panguraptor and Coelophysis rhodesiensis within Coelophysidae expands the content of the group in Pangaea to Asia and Africa, particularly in the Early Jurassic.
+Though the fossil record is scarce, the distribution of coelophysids endemic to the Americas in the Late Triassic before becoming globally distributed in the Early Jurassic may support the change from faunal regionalism to faunal homogeneity at the beginning of the Jurassic.